Sunda pangolin: Conservation

-Pangolins as a family are among the most heavily poached and exploited protected animals.
-Like other pangolin species, the Sunda pangolin is hunted for its skin, scales, and meat, used in clothing manufacture and traditional medicine.
-Scales are made into rings as charms against rheumatic fever, and meat is eaten by indigenous peoples.
-Despite enjoying protected status almost everywhere in its range, illegal international trade, largely driven by Chinese buyers, has led to rapidly decreasing population numbers.
+Pangolins as a family are among the most protected animals due to heavy poaching, exploitation, and trafficking.
+Like other pangolin species, the Sunda pangolin is hunted for its skin, scales, and meat, used in both clothing manufacturing and traditional medicine.
+Scales are made into rings as charms believed to protect against rheumatic fever, and pangolin meat is eaten by indigenous peoples.
+Despite having protected status almost everywhere in its range, an illegal international trade, largely driven by Chinese buyers, has led to a rapid decrease in population.
 The Sunda pangolin is currently considered to be critically endangered.

-As of 2016, all pangolin species are listed on CITES Appendix I, which prohibits commercial international trade of wild-caught specimens or their body parts.
+As of 2016, all eight pangolin species are listed on CITES Appendix I, which prohibits commercial international trade of wild-caught specimens or their body parts.
 China raised the protection status of all pangolin species to the highest level in 2020.

+Pangolins are also facing habitat loss which has accelerated their population decline.
+Due to their small population numbers and nocturnal nature, it is difficult for scientists to study them within their natural habitat.
+Another issue faced by scientists is a lack of knowledge of pangolin behaviour, which hinders the discovery of remaining populations.
+Pangolins are typically difficult to rehabilitate due to their strict diet requirements.

+In the past, captive breeding efforts have yielded little to no success, due in part to the difficulty of rehabilitation, as well as pangolins' nocturnal nature.
+There is little data on the breeding habits and reproduction rates and, not much is known about pangolin growth and development.
+However, in recent studies of captive pangolins, researchers found that pangolin cubs were typically able to be weaned off the mother after around 130 days.

+While hunting is the primary threat to pangolins across most of Southeast Asia, habitat loss and vehicle collisions are their main dangers in Singapore.
+Conservation efforts have included the creation of the Sunda Pangolin National Conservation Strategy and Action Plan, and a georeferenced database of pangolin sightings, rescues and roadkills.

+Husbandry and veterinary techniques have been studied to facilitate rehabilitation of Sunda pangolins.

+Current data on all eight species of pangolin is concerning, as all are threatened with extinction.